alwaysbegrowing/arbor-contracts/spec/repayment.md

 Our protocol avoids using any pricing oracles to reduce the effect of price manipulation & oracle risk.

-Upon a default - bondholders are able to redeem their bond tokens for a pro-rata share of the collateral & repayment amount.
+Upon a default - bondholders are able to redeem their bond tokens for a pro-rata share of the collateral & payment amount.

 Bondholders will also receive a defaulted bond token that represents the unpaid debt that the issuer owes the bondholder.